niksy/node-stdlib-browser/README.md

 <summary>Show me</summary>

 Vite config uses combination of Rollup and esbuild plugins.
+It’s **important** to use dynamic import when using CommonJS configuration so ESM version of modules is picked up.
+This allows Vite bundling to use our mocking implementation and implement heuristics such as proper tree-shaking and dead code removal marking.

 ```js
 const inject = require('@rollup/plugin-inject');